 You’re under a deadline but no matter how many cups of coffee you drink or brisk walks you take, you can’t clear your head enough to do your best work on that very important project or study for that very important test.
 Inflammation, which we already know can be tamped down by a healthy microbiome, affects your ability to focus.

 Toxins can also play a major role in brain health.
-Your body is set up with tools to rid itself of waste products and one of those tools is fiber.
-Fiber can sweep away the toxins before they are reabsorbed by your body to keep your brain operating in optimal condition.
+Your body is set up with tools to rid itself of waste products and one of those tools is fibre.
+Fibre can sweep away the toxins before they are reabsorbed by your body to keep your brain operating in optimal condition.

 You’re hungry all.the.time.

-There are studies that indicate that fiber helps to regulate hormones such as ghrelin and leptin, which control appetite and feelings of satiety.
-Fiber also slows down how fast your stomach empties after a meal.
+There are studies that indicate that fibre helps to regulate hormones such as ghrelin and leptin, which control appetite and feelings of satiety.
+Fibre also slows down how fast your stomach empties after a meal.
 It controls the speed with which glucose is released so you avoid the sugar roller coaster which often stimulates the need to eat.
-Fiber, along with a healthy amount of fat, is the key to staying full and feeling satisfied until mealtime rolls around again.
+Fibre, along with a healthy amount of fat, is the key to staying full and feeling satisfied until mealtime rolls around again.